 For the people that have followed the Jeff bogle style index investing strategy, they have already figured out that passive investing beats active investing the majority of time.
 Investing in index funds has proved to give the average investor better returns than mutual funds and at a lower cost as well.

 But whilst investing in index funds as strategy is all well and good, how should you determine what weights to place on different asset classes that compromise your portfolio and going one step further, the different indexes you can invest in?
 By this I mean how do you know how much to invest in each region?
+And how can you determine which stocks to choose?
 One way of doing this is by looking at historical returns to see which regions have given the highest returns on average.

 When planning out your investment portfolio, asset allocation is key.
 The task of getting the ‘perfect’ ratio of different asset classes within your portfolio can be a difficult one (see the Bridgewater All wether portfolio).
 Of course, there is no ‘perfect’ ratio as it all depends on your risk tolerance.
 If you are risk averse your portfolio will lean more towards investing in bonds and real estate.
 If you have the stomach to take on more risk, you will have more equities in your portfolio.

 Many people have now started using a formula to see how much of their investments should be in equites.
 The rule of thumb is that you should subtract your age by 120 to see what proportion of your investment portfolio you should have in equities.